 Information sessions are not mandatory in order to apply.
 During the Information Session we will go over the selection process and outline the benefits and responsibilities of each position.
 Past Orientation staff members will be on hand to talk about their experience and answer your questions.

 Step 2: Complete the Common Application

 All positions are available through the common application.
-The application link will be available on Monday, Sept 22.
+The application link will be available early in the winter term.